The Peak District:

 From

-Heathrow the underground tube train goes through
+Heathrow airport - get the london underground tube

-to London Euston station.
+to Euston station.

 From

-London Euston station there is a train through
+London Euston station - there is a train through

-to Stoke on Trent
+to Stoke on Trent.

 Flying into Manchester